freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 970.1

 Okay, what's next.
-Instead of echoing all that data, why don't you put it in a variable named `AVAILABLE BIKES`.
+Instead of echoing all that data, why don't you put it in a variable named `AVAILABLE_BIKES`.

 #### HINTS

+- Don't use `echo`, put the result in a variable named `AVAILABLE_BIKES`
 - Give it another try
 - Adjust the suggested line to this: `AVAILABLE_BIKES=$($PSQL "SELECT * FROM bikes;")`